gplepage/vegas/doc/html/_sources/tutorial.rst.txt

 The following sections describe how to use |vegas|.
-Almost every example shown is a complete code, which can be copied into a file and run with python.
+Almost every example shown is a complete code, which can be copied into a file and run with Python.
 It is worthwhile playing with the parameters to see how things change.

 *About Printing:* The examples in this tutorial use the print function as it is